shoganhennessy/Econ_text_data/Blog_post_exploration/1_NBER_working_papers.md

 <img src="1_NBER_working_papers_files/figure-gfm/unnamed-chunk-8-1.png" style="display: block; margin: auto;" />

-The list of causal or theoretical words are then counted among published and unpublished (pre-2016) papers, and a Poisson count tets to estimate whether they are more likely to be in published or unpublished papers.
+The list of causal or theoretical words are then counted among published and unpublished (pre-2016) papers, and a Poisson count test to estimate whether they are more likely to be in published or unpublished papers.
 Both estimates are negative, as in both types are words are less likely to be in a published paper than a standard word, with overlap in the